 - Organization options to fit all packing styles

 - Option for a similar pack in a rolling backpack style

 - Pushing towards the heavier end of the scale

 - Some reviewers say the straps are poorly designed

 8. Topo Designs Travel Backpack 30L or 40L

-This backpack loads from the front and has sternum straps and a hip belt and the zippers are particularly sturdy.
+This backpack loads from the front and has sternum straps and a hip belt, and the zippers are particularly sturdy.
 It also has an exterior laptop sleeve and internal mesh pockets.
-Plus, it’s made with recycled nylons, so it has a low carbon footprint too!
+Plus, it’s made with recycled nylons and has a low carbon footprint too!

 - Multiple options for carrying it

 - Low carbon footprint

 - No water bottle pocket